Labels

 -An American in Paris (Gene Kelly, Leslie Caron, Oscar Levant, Georges Guetary, Nina Foch) My 2nd favorite, originally more of a hit than Singin' in the Rain.
 Although the ballet is long and a little weird, it's still interesting.
 And the production values in this one must have been pretty high; definitely had a bigger budget.
 Songs are better quality and most are integrated in to the plot, though a couple give a reason for the character to sing (because they are a nightclub act or pianist, etc.)

 -It's Always Fair Weather (Gene Kelly, Cyd Charisse, Dan Dailey, Michael Kidd, Dolores Grey) Although maybe a little lower-quality, and lower-budget, and maybe looks a little cheap (and some cuts just couldn't be restored in the DVD release?)
-I think the plot on this one is good, and gets me a little bit.
+I think the plot on this one is good, and the theme gets me a little bit.
 The numbers are good, but mostly not GREAT.
 Used a split-screen (partially for novelty value I think and not that well-done...not sure if that was just the technology at the time or if it was just not done well) and Gene Kelly's rollerblades (also more for novelty and maybe not for quality dancing--though I have to admit, some of it is pretty impressive.
 Definitely still entertaining).
 My 3rd or 4th favorite (currently neck-and-neck with Anchors Aweigh.
 This one wins plot-wise, but Anchors Aweigh has better quality dances and songs, IMHO).

 List of musicals I need to get: